Board Policy 504 – Discipline and Behavior

 A. Criminal Acts

-B. Tobacco, Nicotine Delivery Systems, Personalized Vaporizers, Liquor, and Controlled Substance
+B. Tobacco, Nicotine Delivery Systems (including Electronic Cigarettes or Similar Devices), Liquor, and Controlled Substances

 C. Assaults and Threats to School Personnel